john-tornblom/pyrsl/doc/language-reference.rst

 transformation function when nothing is supplied by the user leaves the string unchanged.

-The following example demonstrate how to define a new format characters in pyrsl.
+The following example demonstrate how to define a new format character in pyrsl that remove quotes from strings.

 .. code-block:: python